 1. This bar running across the top of the charting panel shows you the crypto or fiat pair you’re looking at, the current market price, and the change in price and trading volume over 24 hours.
 In this example, we’re looking at the pair that allows us to trade BUSD for BTC and vice versa.

-The charting view shows a graphical representation of the price relationship between the two assets.
+2. The charting view shows a graphical representation of the price relationship between the two assets.
 The graphic tools are provided by TradingView.
-You can learn more about the charting tools in our TradingView guide
+You can learn more about the charting tools in our TradingView guide.

 3. The orders panel will display any orders you have that haven’t yet been filled.
 You can also see your order history, trade history, and funds.

-.
+5. The [Spot] panel is where you create orders to trade on the spot market.
 Spot is the most traditional way of buying and selling, and the trade is settled instantly.
 To the right, there is a link to the [Margin] markets, which gives you the option to trade on leverage (with borrowed funds).
-Please refer to our Binance Margin Trading Guide
+Please refer to our Binance Margin Trading Guide for more details.

 6. The [Trades] panel shows the latest successful trades, along with their price and volume.